 Don’t miss more awesome Xinjiang videos!
 Subscribe to FarWestChina on YouTube.

-As you can see, I’m enjoying the use of my drone around Xinjiang!
-It provides a new perspective on many of the areas that I’ve only ever seen from the ground.
+As you can see, I’ve enjoyed flying a drone around China!
+It provides a new perspective on many of the areas around Xinjiang that I’ve only ever seen from the ground.

-Once the sun goes down in Turpan, which during the summer can be pretty late (9-10pm Beijing time), the Turpan night life starts to come alive.
+Once the sun sets and the temperature starts to fall in Turpan, which during the summer can be pretty late (9-10pm Beijing time), the Turpan night life comes alive.

 The cool of the evening provides the perfect excuse for family and friends to gather outside, chat about the day and eat a late dinner.